mengbinhao/jack-note/docs/english/NPR.md

   > but now her office has decided otherwise

 - 2021.5.26
-  - declare v | declared
+  - declare v | declaration

   > but we do know that there are a lot of serious issues on both side that still have to get worked out